af-md/go-auth/README.md

     cd go-auth

 3 - Run the docker script to run the application with Docker:

     ./docker_run_dev.sh
 This script will build the Docker image and run the application in a Docker container.

+4 - Open MySQL Workbench and connect to the database

+5 - Load the table.sql into the mysql workbench to create the database, the table, and populate it with some data.

-4 - Test the application by using the postman collection in the root directory of the project.
+6 - Test the application by using the postman collection in the root directory of the project.
 Below there is a guide that litsts the baisc endpoints that are exposed.

 #### Exposed endpoints that are exposed and their descriptions